- Commitment to interviews

 - State, “I don’t feel obligated to answer that” or “that question is inappropriate.”
 You have the right to contact the OHRC if you feel that you’ve been discriminated against.

-You’re required to attend all interviews granted to you through JobMine.
-If you miss an interview intentionally, the following consequence may take place:
+You’re required to attend all interviews granted to you through WaterlooWorks, with some exceptions as mentioned above in the off-campus interview section. without taking the steps listed under “Interview Conflicts” above, the following consequence may take place:

-- suspension of your access to the job application process in JobMine
+- suspension of your access to the job application process in WaterlooWorks

 Employers take the time to travel to Waterloo to interview students.
 Missing interviews is unprofessional and deprives other students of interviews.
 It may also jeopardize the availability of future work term positions.

-If unique circumstances require your absence at any time during the interview cycles, you should email the Information Centre, or call 519-888-4026.
-When missing an interview, you will be notified by e-mail.
+If unique circumstances require your absence at any time during the interview cycles, you should send a message to your advisor using WaterlooWorks or call